SciCatProject/documentation/Operator/README.md

 ### Backend

-At the heart of the SciCat architecture there is the REST API server [Catamel](https://github.com/SciCatProject/catamel).
+At the heart of the SciCat architecture there is the [REST API server](https://github.com/SciCatProject/backend).
 This is a  NodeJS application that uses the Loopback 3 framework to generate RESTful APIs from JSON files that define models \(such as: Users, Datasets, Instruments etc\).
 Following the Swagger/OpenAPI format SDKs can be generated in almost any language.

 The persistence layer behind this API server is a [MongoDB](https://www.mongodb.com/) instance, i.e an open source, NoSQL, document-based database solution.
 The API server handles alll the bi-directional communication from the REST interface to the Database.